 - Puccini Bomboni, Staalstraat 17.
 No sugar, no butter, no fondant, no artificial additives.
 However, lots of chocolate and special ingredients such as pepper, rhubarb, tea, and calvados.
 Self-made according to traditional methods.
 Chocoholics from far and near come to the Staalstraat (or the shop at Singel 184) to stock up on their favourite flavours.

-- Tea in the City, Beethovenstraat 23 (15-minute walk from Conservatorium Hotel).
+- Tea in the City, Beethovenstraat 23.
 For those who want to sample some top teas, Amsterdam Zuid is the place to be.
 Here Betjeman & Barton’s tea and tisane (herbal tea) are sold.
 Over eighty kinds of tea are available, presented in fancy red tea tins with elegant lettering: Earl Grey, Jasmine, Rooibos, Sencha, Oolong Dragon Noir.
 The loose tea is sold in nylon or cotton bags.
 They also have a large collection of teapots and China.

 - Try Typically Dutch Food.
 From mini pancakes to croquettes from a vending machine, Amsterdam offers the hungry traveller plenty of unique culinary experiences.
 Don’t go home without trying at least one of these traditional Dutch foods such as Bitterballen, Stroopwafel, Poffertjes or a Tompouce.

 Quite simply, the I Amsterdam City Card is the smartest and most affordable way to explore Amsterdam.
 It gets you free entry to all the best museums and attractions, unlimited use of GVB public transport (so you can go wherever you like for free), great discounts, free giveaways and special offers – all included in a single card.
 Take it with you wherever you go, and you’ll be surprised at just how much money you’ll save!